 Today I saw the first daffodil on my running trail.
-I know it is seen earlier in milder areas but I was touched when spotting it here in Denmark in my neighborhood today.
+I know it is seen earlier in milder areas, but I was touched when spotting it here in Denmark in my neighbourhood today.

-Since I was a teenager I wanted to visit the Lake District where the poet wrote his poetry in daylight.
-During the Napoleon wars a heavy tax was put on the British people to be able to afford the war.
-The tax was called “Day light robbery” as people had to pay tax for each window they had in their houses.
-The consequence was that windows were covered so only very little daylight was allowed into the houses.
+Since I was a teenager, I wanted to visit the Lake District, where the poet wrote his poetry in daylight.
+During the Napoleon wars, a massive tax was put on the British people to be able to afford the fight.
+The charge was called “Daylight robbery” as people had to pay a fee for each window they had in their houses.
+The consequence was that windows were covered, so only very little daylight was allowed into the homes.

-In 2007 I was able for the first time to visit the Lake District which I had heard so much about from John’s mother whom I later stayed with in my youth.
+In 2007 I was able for the first time to visit the Lake District, which I had heard so much about from John’s mother in who’s home I later stayed in my youth.